-Tahi Rua Toru Tech is a team-based challenge about creating solutions for real-world problems.
-It is for students in years 1–13 and will take place in ten regions over ten weeks.
+Tahi Rua Toru Tech is a national team-based challenge about creating solutions for real-world problems using digital technologies.
+It is for students in years 0–13 and will take place in ten regions over ten weeks.
 Regional winners at a range of levels will then compete for the national championship in November.

 A “people’s choice award” will go to students who provide the most compelling content – such as photographs, videos, and blog posts – to support their entry.